 Course Category Humanities Science Course Code 20HM7T11

-Course Type Theory L-T-P-C 3-0-0-3
+Course Type Theory L-T-P-C 3- 0- 0-3

 Prerequisites Internal Assessment 30

 Semester End Examination 70

 Total Marks 100

-COUR COURSE OUTCOMES Upon s Upon successful completion of the course, the student will be able to: CO1 Understand the significance of value inputs in a classroom and start applying them in their life and profession CO2 Distinguish between values and skills, happiness and accumulation of physical facilities, the Self and the Body, Intention and Competence of an individual, etc. K1 CO3 Understand the role of a human being in ensuring harmony in society and nature.
+COURS COURSE OUTCOMES Upon s Cognitive Level CO1 Understand the significance of value inputs in a classroom and start applying them in their life and profession K2 CO2 Distinguish between values and skills, happiness and accumulation of physical facilities, the Self and the Body, Intention and Competence of an individual, etc. K1 CO3 Understand the role of a human being in ensuring harmony in society and nature.
 K2 CO4 Distinguish between ethical and unethical practices, and start working out the strategy to actualize a harmonious environment wherever they work.
 K1 CO5 Understand the current scenario in Technology with respect to the Professional Ethics K2